-The secret to alluring kajal-enhanced eyes is to first clean your waterline and your contact lens solution will do the trick.
+The secret to alluring kajal-enhanced eyes is to first clean your waterline.
+And your contact lens solution is the perfect tool for the trick.
 Simply wet your cotton bud with the solution and rub it across your waterline.
 Your eyes would never again give the impression that you’re constantly lacking sleep but will instead radiate effortless elegance, adorn with glamour and confidence.

 - Clean your Electronic Devices

 Electronic devices are sensitive to harsh household chemicals that you usually use to clean your items.
 The pH of most household cleaners is either much too alkaline or acidic which can corrode these sensitive devices.
 Even baking soda, a favourite of nature lovers still has a pH of 8 to 9, which makes it a slightly alkaline substance.

 Since contact lens solution has a neutral pH of 7, it is the ideal product for cleaning your electronic devices.
 All you need to do is to wet some cotton or a clean cloth with the solution and wipe the items clean.
 You can finally remove the greasy smudges from your laptops and smartphones without the risk of damaging them.